roadrunner-server/docs/lab/health.md

 ## Customizing the Not-Ready Status Code

-By default, Status Plugin uses a `500` status code.
+By default, the Status Plugin uses a `503` status code.
 However, you can replace this status code with a custom one.

 To achieve this, utilize the `unavailable_status_code` option: